aeonach/TravelJournal/_posts/2024-04-12-Rainbow-Mountains.md

 photocredit:
 ---

 We never meant to hurry our way through China and we haven't, but three weeks has a habit of rushing itself along.
 We are in Dunhuang right now, on the edge of the Gobi Desert.
 This was all part of the re-planning we did whilst we were in India and what a re-plan that was.
-By the time we board the train for Xi'an the day after tomorrow we will already be just over halfway through our time in China.
+By the time we board the train for Xi'an the day after tomorrow, we will already be just over halfway through our time in China.

 Apart from our 'unscheduled' stop in Lanzhou, we have only made two stops.
-Our first stop was just outside Zhangye, where we visited the Danxia Landform, or 'Rainbow mountains'.
+Our first was just outside Zhangye, where we visited the Danxia Landform, or 'Rainbow mountains'.
 I hope that our images do it justice.

 Instead of staying in the city, we chose to stay in a yurt close to the gates of the geopark.
 The pictures of the yurt looked amazing on 'trip dot com', but our taxi took us into a town that looked as if it was either, in the process of just being built, or just being demolished.
 After our two days we concluded it was both.